NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 17. Mention meta-parameters in the "Future Work" section.

 18. Elaborate on benefits if Nix were to allow introducing of default values.

+19. Downgrade "MUST be clear" to "SHOULD be clear".
+This way we won't need another RFC for some corner case.

+20. Mention other ways to do (or not to do) the migration.

 </details>